ioBroker/ioBroker.ws.client/README.md

 It simulates `socket.io` interface.

-It is used normally together with `ioBroker.ws.server` on server side, and it is not compatible with `socket.io` (server) library.
+It is used normally together with `@iobroker/ws-server` on server side, and it is not compatible with `socket.io` (server) library.

 ## Usage